FreeCAD/FreeCAD/src/Tools/typing/README.md

 property declarations in its typed object sources.
 The shared `DraftAPI` protocol in `draftutils/type_hints.py` is the single typed boundary used by BIM modules that call the dynamic public `Draft` module.

+The generator also has an experimental BIM protocol path.
+It resolves literal `addProperty()` declarations through the Core property catalog and emits a disposable `bim_typing` package under `generated/stubs/`. `ArchEquipment` is the first generated object; its source imports the protocol only under `TYPE_CHECKING`.
+Keep non-property BIM semantics in handwritten protocols and extend the generated path incrementally as more object families are migrated.
 Use package-shaped overlay paths that mirror the public import tree, such as `src/Tools/typing/inputs/overlays/PySide/QtCore.pyi`.
 Third-party packages such as Pivy should stay out of this tree until their stubs are ready to be maintained or